DarkCyril/Guess-Number-Game-V1/README.md

    - Correct
 5. The game ends when the user guesses the correct number or runs out of tries.

-IMPORTANT: Porject idea from https://roadmap.sh/projects/number-guessing-game
+IMPORTANT: Project idea from https://roadmap.sh/projects/number-guessing-game
 ---

 ##